Walking on Harris and Lewis

 30 day walks exploring the islands

 Guidebook to 30 day walks on the Isles of Harris and Lewis, in Scotland's Outer Hebrides.
 Walks range from 2 to 14 miles; combining all-day routes in the high hills to short, lower-level walks that visit the world-famous heritage sites.
-Routes include the An Cliseam horseshoe, the stone circles of Calanais and Butt of Lewis lighthouse.
+Routes include the An Cliseam horseshoe, the stone circles of Calanais and the Butt of Lewis lighthouse.

 Table of Contents